apache/openwhisk-wskdeploy/specification/html/spec_parameters.md

 ### Notes

 - Processors or tooling that encounter ($) Dollar notation for values should attempt to locate the corresponding named variables set into the local execution environment (e.g., where the tool was invoked) and assign its value to the named input parameter for the OpenWhisk entity.
-- This specification does not currently consider using this notation for other than simple data types (i.e., we support this mechanism for values such as strings, integers, floats, etc.) at this time.
+- This specification does not currently consider using this notation for other than simple data types (i.e., we support this mechanism for values such as `strings`, `integers`, `floats`, etc.) at this time.

 <!--